Updated March 6, 2023

 - Linear: A data structure is called as linear if its elements form a sequence or a linear list such as Array, Linked List, Stacks, and Queues.

-- Non-Linear: A data structure is called as non-linear if traversal of nodes is of nonlinear nature such as Graphs and Trees.
+- Non-Linear: A data structure is non-linear if the traversal of nodes is nonlinear in nature, such as Graphs and Trees.

-- The size of the arrays is fixed always, Linked Lists size is not fixed.
+- The size of the arrays is always fixed; linked Lists size is not fixed.

 - Insert and delete in an array is an expensive process, whereas the same can be easily done in Linked Lists.

-- Accessing an element randomly is not possible in case of Linked Listed, but possible in an array.
+- Accessing an element randomly is not possible in the case of Linked Listed but is possible in an array.

-- Arrays have better cache locality mechanism that can make a big difference in performance.
+- Arrays have a better cache locality mechanism that can make a big difference in performance.

 This is the most popular Data Structure Java Interview Questions asked in an interview.
-A stack can be understood as a linear data structure which uses the order LIFO (Last In First Out) or FILO (First In Last Out) for accessing its elements.
-Basic operations on a stack are: Push, Pop and Peek
+A stack can be understood as a linear data structure that uses the order LIFO (Last In First Out) or FILO (First In Last Out) for accessing its elements.
+Basic operations on a stack are: Push, Pop and Peek.

 Applications of Stack are following: